spc-group/haven/docs/topic_guides/energy_scans.rst

 In some cases, it is more intuitive to describe the energy ranges relative to some absorption edge (*E0*).
-The energy of the edge can be given directly to ``xafs_scan`` as *E0*, then all energy points will be interpreted as relative to this energy.
+The energy of the edge can be given directly to :py:func:`~haven.plans.xafs_scan.xafs_scan` as *E0*, then all energy points will be interpreted as relative to this energy.
 The same scan from above would be:

 .. code:: python